MelisaTeg/credit-risk-classification/README.md

 * Logistic regression was used because the values within the dataset were continuous (as opposed to categorical).
 The goal was to         predict the creditworthiness of a borrower based on the inputted financial data.

 ## Results
-* The accuracy score measures how many of the predictions were correct out of all the predictions made.
+* The *accuracy score* measures how many of the predictions were correct out of all the predictions made.
 In terms of this project, the accuracy score was very high, at about 99.3%.
 This indicates that about 99.3% of the predictions are accurate.
+* The *precision score*